 Silvercorp acquired its flagship Ying silver-lead-zinc property in March 2004.

-	Following two years of exploration and development, Silvercorp received its

-	mining permit on March 31, 2006, and commenced commercial production the next

-	day on April 1, 2006.
-The Ying (SGX) mine is the largest of three significant

-	producing underground mining operations of Silvercorp's in the Ying Ag-Pb-Zn

-	district.
-The Ying district is located 240 km southwest of Zhenzhou, the capital

-	city of Henan Province in central China.
+Following two years of exploration and development, Silvercorp received its mining permit on March 31, 2006, and commenced commercial production the next day on April 1, 2006.
+The Ying (SGX) mine is the largest of Silvercorp’s three significant producing underground mining operations.
+The Ying district is located 240 km southwest of Zhengzhou, the capital city of Henan Province in central China.

-	The SGX area, which includes a smaller satellite deposit, the HZG mine, is in

-	the western part of the Ying district and is covered by one mining permit and

-	three exploration permits, together totaling 58.26 sq. km. in size.
+The SGX area, which includes a smaller satellite deposit, the HZG mine, is in the western part of the Ying district and is covered by one mining permit and three exploration permits, together totaling 58.26 sq. km. in size.

 The Ying Project is 100% owned by Henan Found Mining Ltd., a sino-foreign cooperative JV company owned 77.5% by Silvercorp (through a wholly owned Chinese subsidiary) and 22.5% by the Henan Non-Ferrous Geological & Mineral Resources Co.
 Ltd. Silvercorp earned its full interest in December 2005 after contributing US$3.67-milllion to the joint venture company and paying US$1.5-million to the Chinese party.
 Henan Found operates under a 30-year business licence issued by the Chinese government and has been granted all necessary permits.